cpp-for-yourself/lectures-and-homeworks/lectures/cmake_install.md

 )
 ```

-Now if we run our install procedure again, we'll notice that the `_export` file can be found in the `/tmp/install/share/cmake/core_project`:
+Running our install procedure again, we'll be able to see this file where we expect to find it:

 ```cmd
 λ › tree /tmp/install